|You're Never Too Old for Braces|

 Anyone who had braces as a teenager probably will recognize at least one of these taunts.
 Today, advances in orthodontics are making braces less obvious, teasing less likely, and adults more willing to undergo treatment.
 These days, 20% to 25% or more of orthodontic patients are adults.
 More than half of those are women.

 "Some adults have postponed orthodontic treatment for a variety of reasons that include cost or being embarrassed about the prospect of wearing braces," says Thomas Cangialosi, D.D.S.
-Dr. Cangialosi is chairman of the Section of Growth and Development and director of the Division of Orthodontics at Columbia University College of Dental Medicine.
+Dr. Cangialosi is chairman and professor of Orthodontics at the University of Medicine and Dentistry of New Jersey

 "Many adult patients, however, are pleasantly surprised to find that orthodontic treatment is affordable," he says.
 "Also, braces today tend to be less uncomfortable and are smaller and less visible than they used to be.
 In fact, some conditions may be treated with clear brackets or clear aligners. so they no longer need to be concerned about how they will look in braces."